Clinical studies

 What is a clinical study?

 Clinical studies are taking place in all fields of research in hernia surgery.
-Sometimes they concern questionnaires submitted to participants or the retrieval of data from past surgeries (i.e. retrospective) or specific studies in patients after their operations (i.e. post-operative) and the testing of new treatment methods or medication, etc. (i.e. prospective).
+It may concern questionnaires submitted to participants or the retrieval of data from past surgeries (i.e. retrospective) or specific studies in patients after their operation (i.e. post-operative) and the testing of new treatment methods or medication, etc. (i.e. prospective).

 Clinical studies are very important for the development or validation of new treatment therapies and techniques.
 Furthermore, clinical studies are essential in preventive health care.
 This is the purpose of registers such as the EuraHS register for the rupture of scar tissue, which help monitor certain diseases and their course or treatment.
-These registers make it possible to identify which patients are more at risk than others for certain conditions and where and when certain treatment methods should be started.
-In short, without the clinical studies, no progress in medicine is possible.
+These registers make it possible to identify which patients are more at risk than others for certain conditions than others.
+It also makes it possible to determine where and when treatment methods should be initiated.

 Current studies